-Rae’s fee for a full day of four presentations is $600.
+Please chat with Rae about your budget, as she will work to meet your needs.
+Rae’s standard fee for a full day of four presentations is $600.
 Half-day presentations are $350.
 For an added evening event add $200.
 If my drive is more than 30 minutes, a fee for mileage is added.
 If your location is 90 minutes or more away by car from my Puyallup, WA home, let’s discuss logistics (hotel, mileage, etc.) It is my goal to arrive early and be fresh and ready to begin a great day at your venue.
 I am flexible and will work with you on specifics.

 Event Equipment – Set up details: